Impact-Site-Verification: f2d064d1-4f6f-44dc-957f-73d0cce73f3c

 Body Fit: Daiwa's Confirmed Range

-The Daiwa Relax 2 Zero 3D confirms fit for buyers from 4'8" to 6'6" at up to 300 lbs, with both tall and plus-size fit verified.
+The Daiwa Relax 2 Zero 3D confirms fit for buyers from 4 feet 8 inches to 6 feet 6 inches at up to 300 lbs, with both tall and plus-size fit verified.
 The JP-3000 does not publish confirmed height or weight limits.
-For buyers at the extremes of the size range -- particularly tall buyers or buyers over 250 lbs -- the Daiwa's published specifications provide more purchase certainty.
+For buyers at the extremes of the size range, particularly tall buyers or buyers over 250 lbs, the Daiwa's published specifications provide more purchase certainty.

 Inversion Stretch